cmpi-standard/headers/updates.md

 * Reordered subgroups of group user-definable symbols.
 * Switched macro and inline function into the right order for the first few functions in cmpimacs.h.
+* In newArray(), documented a bug for the spec related to the array size.

 14 July - Karl
 --------------